pixelcog/parallax.js/README.md

-jquery.parallax.js
+jquery.parallax.js v2
 ===========

 Warning: This branch is still in alpha and should not be used on production servers!
 It should, however, be stable enough already, so please feel free to check it out and let us know if you find some issues!

-This Readme refers to to v2 of the jquery.prallax.js library.

 ## Installation
 please clone or download the repository and check the dist folder for the necessary files.